-I've been eating them for breakfast over the last couple of days, and my teenagers have been taking them to school for snack time.
-Next time I'm going to make a double batch because I wish they had lasted longer!
+I have been eating them for breakfast over the last couple of days, and my teenagers have been taking them to school for snack time.

 Ingredients